Azure-Samples/azure-search-openai-demo/README.md

 The easiest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment) if desired.

-#### GitHub Codespaces or VS Code Remote Containers
+#### GitHub Codespaces

-You can run this repo virtually by using GitHub Codespaces or VS Code Remote Containers.
-Click on one of the buttons below to open this repo in one of those options.
+You can run this repo virtually by using GitHub Codespaces, which will open a web-based VS Code in your browser:

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=599293758&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)

+#### VS Code Remote Containers

+A related option is VS Code Remote Containers, which will open the container in your local VS Code:

 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/azure-search-openai-demo)

 #### Local environment